fredrikwarfvinge/fredrikwarfvinge.github.io/_posts/2024-01-21-vault-policy-lockdown.md

   - vault
 ---
 This is a simple post about how to ensure your admin's cannot escalate their access within HashiCorp Vault.
+This is not a problem with Vault itself, rather it showcases how important it is to understand policies within Vault, and ensure that you don't hand out too much access when not needed.

 ## The Problem